We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

-To get the best value, try booking a flight at midday when visiting Bora Bora.
-Generally the prices will increase for flights in the afternoon as these tend to have higher demand.
+To get the best value, try booking a flight in the afternoon when visiting Bora Bora.
+Generally the prices will increase for flights at midday as these tend to have higher demand.

 Of all the beautiful islands that make up French Polynesia, Bora Bora is perhaps the one that most resembles paradise.
 And what’s even better is that Bora Bora has a range of accommodation – over-the-water bungalows, rooms with peak and garden views – to suit all budgets.